-If you are, the Government's Marriage Allowance offers the opportunity to transfer £1,150 of your Personal Allowance to your husband, wife or civil partner.
-Your partner's income could then be tax free for the first £12,650 they receive; meaning their tax could be reduced by up to £230 within each tax year.
-However, you must earn less than your partner and have an income less than £11,500 per annum to be eligible.
-You partner's income will also need to be between £11,501 and £45,000 per annum (or £43,000 per annum if you are in Scotland).
+If you are, the Government's Marriage Allowance offers the opportunity to transfer £1,190 of your Personal Allowance to your husband, wife or civil partner.
+Your partner's income could then be tax free for the first £13,040 they receive.
+However, you must earn less than your partner and have an income less than £11,850 per annum to be eligible.
+You partner's income will also need to be between £11,851 and £46,350 per annum (or £43,430 per annum if you are in Scotland).

 - Are you registered with your local council as blind, or severly sight impaired?

 Should the answer be 'yes', then you can contact HM Revenue and Customs (HMRC) to apply for Blind Person's Allowance.
 If you are eligible, this adds a further £2,390 to your yearly tax-free Personal Allowance.

 Your Personal Allowance goes down by £1 for every £2 that your income is above £100,000.
 This means your personal allowance could reduce to zero if your income is above a certain level.